I have the idea that anarchy is a scary thing for many people. But if we look at some of the dictionary definition we are getting a bit smarter.

 One definition we find here is simply “a state of society without government or law.”
 This is pretty neural.

-But the we also have “political and social disorder due to the absence of governmental control.”
+But then we also have “political and social disorder due to the absence of governmental control.”
 This is a rather interesting definition for a dictionary because it packs the conclusion that there will be disorder if there is no government control.
-But this definition surely reflects the idea of many members of our species, so maybe the definition has a place in a dictionary.
+This definition surely reflects the idea of many members of our species, so maybe the definition has a place in a dictionary.

 Another definition is a bit more matter of fact: “a theory that regards the absence of all direct or coercive government as a political ideal and that proposes the cooperative and voluntary association of individuals and groups as the principal mode of organized society.”